How Long Will A Cord Of Wood Last?

 In summary, understanding the burn rates of different wood types is essential for optimizing your fire’s performance.
 Hardwoods like oak, maple, and birch burn slower and produce more heat over a longer period, while softwoods like pine and cedar burn faster but are easier to ignite.
 By selecting the appropriate wood type for your needs, you can create a warm and inviting fire experience.

-See also Can You Swiffer Wood Floors?
+See also Can You Return Wood To Lowes?

 Tips for conserving wood and extending the lifespan of a cord